anjaduras/finalproject/README.md

 - 21st of June: I mostly worked on Dictionary page today.
 Now the alphabet part is all done and looking really pretty.
 Still need no add GIFs for greetings and colours.
 I also provided all of the needed info for International page- 5 websites with link and explanation.

 - 22nd of June: planning to work on Game today.
+UPD: I dont recall what I did exactly, but I sure made some stuff with game.
+Not really succesful though lol

+- 23 of June: Sooo today is style improvement day!
+I styled the About, NJ Course, Home.
+I also added Contact page and decorative pictures to Home and About.
+The game works- still not properly- the dictionary is still alphabet only, and Im still contemplaining if I need to do login.
+Yep